 We were so excited to get the chance to catch up with Software Engineer Oskar Wickström.
-Oskar will be speaking at Lambda World this October so before you head along and see his talk find out a bit more about Oskar and his journey as a Software Engineer.
+Find out a bit more about Oskar and his journey as a Software Engineer.

 What's your background?
 Where did you grow up?